 ...
 DATE: The 2026 European Water Polo Championship will take place at two different venues.
-From January 10 to 25, the Serbian capital Belgrade will host the men's tournament.
-Funchal on the "Flower Island" Madeira in Portugal will then welcome the women's tournament from January 26 to February 05.
+From January 10 to 25, the Serbian capital Belgrade hosted the men's tournament.
+Funchal on the "Flower Island" Madeira in Portugal will welcome the women's tournament from January 26 to February 05.